muschellij2/process_head_ct/index.md

 Though many analyses in clinical data may be subject-specific, population-level analyses are still of interest.
-Some analyses want spatial results at the population-level, which require regisration to a population template.
+Some analyses want spatial results at the population-level, which require registration to a population template.
 One issue with these approaches is that most templates and approaches rely on an MRI template.
 These templates were developed by taking MRI scans of volunteers, which again is likely